nelises/time-series-forecast/README.md

 **3. Model Selection and Development**
 The study focuses on applying a combination of advanced time-series modeling approaches:
 - **Traditional Models**: ARIMA, SARIMA, and Facebook Prophet were used for capturing linear and seasonal relationships.
-- **Deep Learning Models**: Long Short-Term Memory (LSTM) and Large Language Model (LLM) networks were used for capturing non-linear dynamics and long-term dependencies.
+- **Deep Learning Models**: Long Short-Term Memory (LSTM) was used for capturing non-linear dynamics and long-term dependencies.

 **4. Model Training and Testing**